Mark Clattenburg: Games and cards

 Statistics are for all competitions, including domestic, European and international.
 No records are available prior to 2000–01.

 Media work

 Clattenburg joined the ESPN commentary team for Euro 2020 as their officiating and VAR expert.
 He expanded his role with ESPN to also work MLS and USMNT games.

-Clattenburg refereed the 2022, 2023, and 2025 Sidemen Charity Matches and several Soccer Aid matches for charity.
+Clattenburg refereed the 2022, 2023, 2025 and 2026 Sidemen Charity Matches and several Soccer Aid matches for charity.

 Clattenburg is also the lead referee in the BBC 2024 revival of TV show Gladiators.

+Clattenburg is also the officiating and VAR expert for FOX Sports at the FIFA World Cup 2026.

 Personal life

 Clattenburg went to Cramlington Community High School and was chosen to play football for them, as well as South Northumberland.
 He is divorced from his wife with whom he lived in Chester-le-Street; they had one son during their marriage.